cardano-foundation/CIPs/CIP-XXXX/README.md

 In it's current state, CIP-30 defines it API through a specific transport layer, namely an injected Javascript object.
 In this CIP we want to be able to define an API without committing to a specific transport layer.
 Implementors of this API can choose to support this API through several transports such as: HTTP, an injected Javascript object, JSON-RPC etc.
 Furthermore, we want to use JSON-schema to clearly define the types that each method, or operation, expects to receive or returns.
-To keep the specification abstract we will use the word "operation" to describe the actions supported by the API, these would map to "endpoints" for an HTTP implementation of the API, or to "methods" for an implementation based on an injected Javascript object.
+To keep the specification abstract we will use the word "operation" to describe the actions supported by the API: these would map to "endpoints" for an HTTP implementation of the API, or to "methods" for an implementation based on an injected Javascript object.

 We will use the following schema to define operations: